 places them in teams in the schools in which they are most needed

 The T3 Initiative is among the first efforts nationally to address this notable deficiency in the design of school turnaround.
 Nationally, there is currently an intense focus on chronically low-performing schools.
 These schools are the focus of intensive support and innovative strategies to enable them to significantly raise student outcomes.
 T3 teacher leaders play a central role in helping to transform these schools, having been chosen for their effectiveness with urban students and trained in a cohort for the challenge of a turnaround environment.
 Learn more about applying to be a T3 teacher leader.

 Applications for T3 teacher leader positions are now open!
-We are accepting applications for K-8 positions (all subjects) in Boston, Fall River, Memphis, and Washington, D.C.* Start your application today!
-Applications will be accepted on a rolling basis, but interview spots in May are limited, so submit your application as soon as possible!
+T3 is currently accepting applications for middle school Special Ed and Social Studies positions in D.C. and K-8 positions (including Special Ed) in Boston.
+Start your application today!
+Applications will be accepted on a rolling basis, but interview spots are limited, so submit your application as soon as possible!